-The Butano Farms Habitat Enhancement (pilot project) is within Butano Farms, part of the Cloverdale Ranch complex, owned by POST within San Mateo County, California just south of the town of Pescadero.
-The long-term project spans 65-acres encompassing three ridges, riparian habitat and aquatic habitat.
+The Butano Farms Habitat Enhancement Project (project) is within Butano Farms, part of the Cloverdale Ranch complex, owned by POST within San Mateo County, California just south of the town of Pescadero.
+The project spans 65-acres encompassing three ridges, riparian habitat and aquatic habitat.
 The project site is adjacent to Butano Creek, and a previous project in 2017 for flood plain reconnection.
-The pilot project encompasses 4.75 acres of upland habitat dominated by coyote brush shrublands intermixed with native perennial grasslands.
-The pilot project area lies uphill of two drainage areas that have developed into large gullies.
-These gullies drain into a small stock water pond that most likely shares hydrology with Butano Creek.
+See Figure 1 Project Location and Vicinity.